Definition and Examples of the Law of Demand

-Definition: The law of demand, the quantity bought of a good or service is a function of price—with all other things being equal.
+According to the law of demand, the quantity bought of a good or service is a function of price—with all other things being equal.
 As long as nothing else changes, people will buy less of something when its price rises.
 They'll buy more when its price falls.

 If the amount bought changes a lot when the price does, then it's called elastic demand.
 An example of this could be something like buying ice cream.
 If the price rises too high for your preference, you could easily purchase a different dessert instead.

 If the other determinants change, then consumers will buy more or less of the product even though the price remains the same.
 That's called a shift in the demand curve.